 Second, a lenient implementation of the 0.8 EPC standard in WorkKeys is justified by the error inherent in measuring with reference to a standard.
 In addition to the measurement error associated with an examinee's score, there is also error in setting a criterion-referenced standard.
 One or both of these types of error are typically cited in choosing a cutoff score that is more lenient, and gives the benefit of doubt to the examinee.
 Leniency typically takes the form of a cutoff score that is one or more standard errors of measurement below the score that strictly represents the standard.
 Our particular method of scoring WorkKeys tests is less lenient than this.
 Strict implementation of the 0.8 EPC standard would require the cutoff θ to exceed the boundary θ .
 In about half the cases, it already does.
-In the other half, the cutoff score would be a lower value than would be required by a strict implementation of the standard.
+In the other half, the cutoff score would be only one point higher.
+Thus, about half the time, the cutoff score is only one NC point lower than a strict implementation of the standard would require.
 One NC point is less than one standard error of measurement on the NC scale for the WorkKeys tests.